 What are editors and reviewers looking for?

-During the peer review process, editors and reviewers are looking for:
+During the peer review process, editors, and reviewers look for: